0nyr/docnotes/databases/postgresql/postgresql.md

 **change postgres unix user password :**

-I don't know why but I didn't know the password for the newly created `postgres` user.
+I don't know why but I didn't know the password for the newly created `postgres` unix user.
 I had to change its password manually with `root` access.

 `sudo passwd postgres` : change password for user `postgres`. this command must be done from a user with `sudo` access, namely users in the `sudoers` file.